PICAXE VSM

 Product Details

-PICAXE Virtual System Modelling (VSM) is a software circuit simulator, that combines a ‘virtual’ PICAXE chip with animated components and Berkeley SPICE circuit analysis to produce a simulation of a complete PICAXE project – and most circuits simulate in real time!
+is a software circuit simulator that combines a ‘virtual’ PICAXE chip with animated components and Berkeley SPICE circuit analysis to produce a simulation of a complete PICAXE project – and most circuits simulate in real time!

-To use PICAXE VSM simply draw your circuit schematic on screen, using the automated wiring and library of over 10,000 popular analogue / digital components to build up your circuit.
+To use PICAXE VSM simply draw your circuit schematic on screen, using the automated wiring and library of over 12,000 popular analogue / digital components to build up your circuit.
 Add voltage/current probes to any point in the circuit, and then connect any virtual instruments (e.g. an oscilloscope) as required.
-Then associate your our PICAXE BASIC program to the PICAXE chip component and click ‘Run!’ to watch the circuit in operation.
+Then associate your our PICAXE BASIC program to the PICAXE chip component and click ‘Run’ to watch the circuit in operation.

-The on-screen output components (e.g. LEDs, motors and displays) animate as the PICAXE program runs, and input device such as temperature sensors, switches and keypads can be activated by clicking on the animated model in the circuit simulation.
+The on-screen output components (e.g. LEDs, motors and LCD displays) animate as the PICAXE program runs, and input device such as temperature sensors, switches and keypads can be activated by clicking on the animated model in the circuit simulation.

 PICAXE VSM also provides extensive debugging facilities – the PICAXE program can be stepped through line by line, breakpoints can be set in the program, and the variable values can be displayed on screen.